Profluent-AI/OpenCRISPR/README.md

 ## License

-OpenCRISPR is free; you don't need a license to use OpenCRISPR in your own research.
-To ensure the ethical and safe commercial use of OpenCRISPR, we do require users to execute a simple license agreement that includes obligations to use the tool for ethical purposes only, in addition to other terms of use.
-Please complete the [linked form](https://docs.google.com/forms/d/1h3UbiwBgSUJMgR_6o2WlfEvewfE1Ldmar_FrNyazSv4) to receive a copy of the license agreement.
+OpenCRISPR is free and public for your research and commercial usage.
+To ensure the ethical and safe commercial use, we have a simple license agreement that includes obligations to use the tool for ethical purposes only, in addition to other terms.
+Please complete this [form](https://docs.google.com/forms/d/1h3UbiwBgSUJMgR_6o2WlfEvewfE1Ldmar_FrNyazSv4) to gain access to relevant documents and next steps.

 ## Citing OpenCRISPR